Skip to content

 The product is built on a conviction that AI coding agents are most valuable when they operate within guardrails.
 Agents should not commit directly to production branches.
 They should draft plans, open pull requests, and wait for human approval.
 AppHandoff enforces this workflow while making agents dramatically more productive.

-When an agent connects to AppHandoff via MCP, it gets structured access to the project state it needs: scan results, API specs, open tickets, database schemas, and implementation history.
-It does not need to infer architecture from file trees or README prose.
-The context is pre-analyzed and tool-accessible.
+When an agent connects to AppHandoff via MCP, it gets structured access to the project state it needs: project rules, published contracts, open tickets, milestones, and implementation history.
+It does not need to infer project state from file trees or README prose.
+The context is structured and tool-accessible.